 - Thoracentesis (see above)

-- Tube thoracostomy (insertion of a tube in the chest) for about 24 hours, followed by pleurodesis (a process in which substances, such as talc, are used to try to get the edge of the lung to stick to the chest wall to decrease the chance of the fluid returning)
+- Tube thoracostomy, which uses a tube inserted into the chest for about 24 hours to drain the fluid.
+This is usually followed by pleurodesis, which is a process that uses substances, such as talc, to try to get the edge of the lung to stick to the chest wall to decrease the chance of the fluid returning.